Why “nature plus nurture” is sometimes the wrong way to think

 More

-There’s a simple way to estimate confidence intervals that most people don’t know about
+A simple way to estimate confidence intervals that most people don’t know about that can also be used to estimate sample sizes or as an alternative to power calculations

 More